Permethrin

 Cat from approx. 10–50 mg/kg body weight Severe, life-threatening

-Dog >100–200 mg/kg (oral intake) Mostly mild to moderate, depending on quantity
+Dog >100–200 mg/kg (oral ingestion) Mostly mild to moderate, depending on quantity

-6. Summary of the Mechanism of Action
+6. Summary of Mechanism of Action

 Target Structure Toxic Effect Clinical Consequence